Is Revision Rhinoplasty Dangerous?Facial Plastic Surgery

 What to Do Before Revision Rhinoplasty?

-The preparation process for a revision rhinoplasty is very similar to the primary nose job.
-However, consider the following tips before undergoing revision rhinoplasty:
+The preparation process for corrective rhinoplasty surgery is very similar to the primary nose job.
+However, consider the following tips before undergoing a revision nose job:

 - Choose a new surgeon.
 To avoid any further treatment, you should find a skilled and experienced surgeon who is capable of reshaping your nose in the way you desire;